 Adult spotted unicornfish can be anywhere from bluish-gray to olive-brown in color.
 They often have small irregular stripes on the sides of their body.
-The juveniles, however, may have darker spots.
+Juveniles, however, may have darker spots.
 The fish’s prominent horn is not found in juveniles and actually develops later in life.

-These unicornfish are typically found in small groups in reefs and along lagoon drop-offs.
-They have also been spotted along rocky coasts.
-In addition, they may group into larger schools at times.
+They are typically found in small groups in reefs and along lagoon drop-offs but have also been spotted along rocky coasts.
+In addition, they may sometimes group into larger schools.

-Listed as "least common" on the IUCN Red List
+Spotted unicornfish are listed as “least common” on the IUCN red list.

 Spotted unicornfish have sharp spines near their tails that keep most predators at bay, although there is some demand for them from home aquarists and within the exotic pet trade.

 Experience a 4D movie, explore behind the scenes, meet our experts and come face to face with amazing animals.

 Learn more about the animals that share an exhibit with this one.